martinthomson/vrs/draft-thomson-elegy-vrs.md

 items from a longer list of options.
 The purpose of this process is to select uniformly at random with minimal risk that the selection is influenced by anyone, including those responsible for executing the process.

-This process does not describe how the list of options is assembled, only how a random selection is made.

-The process allows for there to be additional constraints on selection, as well as providing process in case a selected option needs to be removed for unexpected reasons.

 The process for random selection is as follows: